 Making a great first impression is important, but so is making a great last impression.

-And they accept it isn't easy.
+Likable people also accept that it isn't easy.

 But it won't make people like you.